 I shall continue.

-Section 2.
-Crisis Files
+2. Crisis Files

-are five crisis files that are all well worth reading:
+that are mostly well worth reading:

 selections from the 35 sites that I look at

 every morning.
 The indented text under each link is quoted from the